 José Raúl Martínez Vázquez, CEO of Hydronik, which creates energy-saving systems using big data and AI, added: "The learning experience here has been exceptional.
 I’m proud to be part of this community and engage with such a diverse group of founders."

-"The Peers4Growth workshop is accelerating SymbioMatter’s progress," said Lisanne Peters, founder of SymbioMatter in the Netherlands.
-"It helped us not only better understand our milestones but also focus on executing them."
+"The Peers4Growth workshop is accelerating our progress," said Lisanne Peters, founder of SymbioMatter in the Netherlands.
+"It helped us better understand our milestones and focus on executing them."

-Peers4Growth is planning to expand its support for start-ups across Europe, focusing on peer learning and networking to create a strong community of entrepreneurs.
-Want to learn more and join us?
+Peers4Growth plans to expand its support for start-ups across Europe, building a strong community of entrepreneurs through peer learning and networking.
+Want to join us?
 Reach out to your local contact point and get started today!

-Mylène Hoogendijk-Mesters is a Senior Business Adviser at the Netherlands Enterprise Agency and Vice-Chair of the Enterprise Europe Network’s communications experts’ group.
+Mylène Hoogendijk-Mesters is a Senior Business Adviser at the Netherlands Enterprise Agency and serves as Vice-Chair of the Enterprise Europe Network’s communications expert group.

 The article was co-authored by Ruxandra-Laura Bosilca, PhD, Social Media and Community Manager for Enterprise Europe Network, and Luka Marie Sauer, Blue Book Trainee at EISMEA.